Geoogolla/enterprise-docs/docs/designer-guide/report-designer/manage-data/data-connectors/aws-opensearch-data-source.md

 ---
-title: Connect to AWS Open Search | Bold Reports
+title: Connect to AWS Open Search Data Source | Bold Reports
 description: Learn how to connect to AWS Open Search and feed data to your RDL reports using Bold Reports Designer.
 ---